How to Use HR Metrics to Improve Your Bottom Line

 Training ROI = net monetary benefits of training / (total costs of training) x 100

 For example, perhaps you expect to see an increase in sales after investing in a training session for your sales team.
-While an increase in sales can't necessarily be attributed entirely to the training, you can estimate how much of the improvement is associated with it by comparing the performance between employees who have taken the training and those that haven't.
-This way, you can ensure that your estimate is a more accurate reflection of the training's impact.
+While an increase in sales can’t necessarily be attributed entirely to the training, you can estimate how much of the improvement could be associated with it by comparing the performance of employees who have taken the training and those who haven’t.
+This way, it is likely that your estimate is a more accurate reflection of the training’s impact.

-Human Capital Return on Investment (HCROI) is a measure which is increasingly gaining favor among institutional investors and high performing companies, as it has been shown to be a strong predictor of future company performance.
+Human Capital Return on Investment (HCROI) is a measure that is increasingly gaining favor among institutional investors and high-performing companies, as it is a strong predictor of future company performance.

 HCROI is calculated as: